 The last third of the film clarifies the image a bit.
 Political prisoners returned from concentration camps appear in their striped uniforms and Marguerite asks them for news of Robert.
 These people have definition, sharp edges on their emaciated bodies.
 Though they have lost something of themselves, they remain real, maybe even more corporeal by the news they bring, and the stakes they present.

 Still, absences feature just as much as presence.
 Shulamit Adar, who starred as a Holocaust survivor in Finkiel’s film “Voyages”, plays Madame Katz, Marguerite’s neighbor.
-Katz spends her days laundering her daughter, Dora’s, clothes, hanging them from the doors and furniture in Marguerite’s apartment.
+Katz spends her days laundering her daughter, Dora’s, clothes, hanging it from the doors and furniture in Marguerite’s apartment.
 We learn later Dora, who was physically handicapped, was sent to the gas chambers.

 Marguerite and Madame Katz are joined in their losses.
-It’s not lost on Marguerite that Robert, a political prisoner has found himself in the same position as the Jews.
+It’s not lost on Marguerite that Robert, a political prisoner, has found himself in the same position as the Jews.
 As Madame Katz sings Yiddish folk songs, Marguerite remarks how “no one speaks of Jews in Paris.”
 The city’s Jews are just another absence felt.

 When Robert returns from Buchenwald, he is somewhere between life and death.
 His personhood collapses for Marguerite, even as he recovers.
 How it happens is one of the film’s many magic tricks and one that asserts Finkiel as a talent in his own right.

 In interviews, Finkiel has connected Marguerite’s wait for Robert with his own father’s wait for his brother and parents.
 Though both died at Auschwitz, he sensed he was still waiting.
-“For those who had no physical remains,” he said.
-“Absence was always present.”
+“For those who had no physical remains,” he said, “absence was always present.”